(17) The Plan Has Been Laid Out

 "Well?
 Anything?"

-As if he wasn't just super focused earlier, Owen said, "This thing is magic.
-To think that it can summon the spirit of a crimson eagle to bring you to safety."
+As if he wasn't just super focused earlier, Owen replied naturally, "This thing is magical.
+To think that it can summon the spirit of a crimson eagle to bring you to safety is beyond my expectations."

 Riang's eyes widened upon hearing that.

-She didn't doubt Owen's judgement at all because… I mean, he can use advanced storage magic, so this would be easy for him to deduce.
+She didn't doubt Owen's judgement at all because in her eyes, she saw that he can use advanced storage magic, so this would be easy for him to deduce if he had experience dealing with similar objects in the past.

 "So you're saying..?"
 Riang looked at the locket ever so gently.

 "Mhm."
 Owen confirmed her thoughts.
 "Your mother probably gave this to you to protect you if you were ever in harm's way.
-When you fell down that river, the summoned spirit definitely brought you here."
+When you fell down that river and almost drowned, the summoned spirit definitely brought you here."

 Riang took the locket from his hand and opened it, revealing her and Thelem's face inside.